Why the Multisensory Approach?

 Tactile Handling Objects:

-Tactile objects can be made by artists and educators, and are useful in interpreting to visually impaired participants.
+Tactile objects can be made by artists and educators, and are useful in interpreting visually impaired participants.

 A number of paintings, prints and objects can be interpreted using tactile artworks that represent their illustration in bas-relief, in a similar way as raised images.